How to Accurately Classify a Log in your SaaS application?

 Type 3: Audit Logs

-As described in my previous blog post, you would usually audit log everything that might be interesting to your customer’s administrators in terms of traceability of system actions and administrative manners in your product.
+As described in my previous blog post, you would usually log everything that might be interesting to your customer’s administrators in terms of traceability of system actions and administrative manners in your product.

 User John has deleted a permission for user Jane